duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 ## Form Objects

-form objects (query objects) for multiple in multiple out data
+form objects (query objects) for multiple in multiple out data.
+Even for single table, main purpose is to add validation errors to the form.
+For complex building object use service object.

 ~~~
 # app/form_objects/landing_signup.rb